MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/SetupAndAdministration/how-to-configure-a-company-with-the-rapidstart-wizard.md

     ---
 # How to: Configure a Company with the RapidStart Wizard
-You can quickly configure a new company that you have created by using the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> configuration wizard.
-Before implementing the following procedures, make sure that you have initialized and opened your new company and are on the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center.
-To change your Role Center home page, see [How to: Change Role Centers](../GettingStarted/how-to-change-role-centers.md).
+You can quickly configure a new company that you have created by using the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/how-to-change-role-centers.md).
 Choose the RapidStart Profile ID.

  In the following procedure, you have provided the customer with the configuration package, which is then installed on a computer.
 The customer opens the new company, which contains no customer data.
-You or the customer company follows the steps in the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> wizard, which are described in this procedure, to provide basic information about the company.
+You or the customer company follows the steps in the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/rim_md.md)]--> wizard, which are described in this procedure, to provide basic information about the company.
 The wizard both imports the configuration package, and then applies the package to the company.

 ### To configure a new company

-1. On the ADD INCLUDE<!--[!INCLUDE[rim](../Roles/includes/rim_md.md)]--> Role Center home page, on the **Home** tab, choose **RapidStart Wizard**.
+1. On the ADD INCLUDE<!--[!INCLUDE[rim](../../includes/rim_md.md)]--> Role Center home page, on the **Home** tab, choose **RapidStart Wizard**.

 2. Expand the **Step 1** FastTab, which contains general information about the new company.
 Enter the appropriate information about the new company in the fields.
 There is one field that you are required to fill out, **Name**.
 The rest of the fields are optional.